Meropi Tzoufi

 After graduating from university, Tzoufi worked as a doctor in Konitsa, then was a pediatric specialist in Ioannina.
 In the 1990s, she became a curator for Greece's National Healthcare Service and worked as a curator.
 In 2003, she became a lecturer at the University of Ioannina, then was an assistant professor in the Pediatric Health department from 2006 to 2012.
-She also served as a board member on the Greek Pediatric Neurology Society.
+She also served as a board member of the Greek Pediatric Neurology Society.
 In the January 2015 Greek elections, the Syriza party won four of five seats in Ioannina; as one of the founding members of the party, Tzoufi was given one of the seats.
 She was re-elected in the September 2015 elections, and has held the position since.
-She serves on the Cultural and Educational Affairs and the Social Affairs committees, as well as the special committee on Equality, Youth and Human Rights.
+She has served on the Cultural and Educational Affairs and the Social Affairs committees, as well as the special committee on Equality, Youth and Human Rights.

+Left Syriza in November 2023, disagreeing with the party's shift to the center and the abandonment of its left-wing ideology. joined the New Left party along with other outgoing Syriza MPs.